-1. NAbC remains valid under challenging, real-world data conditions, with marginal asset distributions characterized by notably different and varying degrees of serial correlation, (non-)stationarity, heavy-tailedness, and asymmetry
+1. NAbC remains valid under challenging, real-world data conditions, with marginal asset distributions characterized by notably different and varying degrees of serial correlation, non-stationarity, heavy-tailedness, and asymmetry.

-2. NAbC can be applied to ANY positive definite dependence measure
+2. NAbC can be applied to ANY positive definite dependence measure.

-3. NAbC remains "estimator agnostic," that is, valid regardless of the sample-based estimator used to estimate any of the above-mentioned dependence measures
+3. NAbC remains "estimator agnostic," that is, valid regardless of the sample-based estimator used to estimate any of the above-mentioned dependence measures.

-4. NAbC provides valid confidence intervals and p-values at both the matrix level and the pairwise cell level, with analytic consistency between these two levels (i.e. the confidence intervals for all the cells define that of the entire matrix, and the same is true for the p-values; this effectively facilitates, and in many cases makes possible, attribution analyses)
+4. NAbC provides valid confidence intervals and p-values at both the matrix level and the pairwise cell level, with analytic consistency between these two levels (i.e. the confidence intervals for all the cells define that of the entire matrix, and the same is true for the p-values; this effectively facilitates, and in many cases makes possible, granular and targeted attribution analyses).

-5. NAbC provides valid confidence intervals and p-values not only for one-sample tests against matrices of fixed, assumed 'true' values, but also for two-sample tests comparing two matrices, so that we can assess inferentially whether dependence structures truly are different across different sectors or segments of our businesses.
+5. NAbC provides valid confidence intervals and p-values not only for one-sample tests against matrices of fixed, assumed 'true' values, but also for two-sample tests comparing two matrices, so that we can assess inferentially whether dependence structures truly are different, for example, across different sectors or segments of our businesses.

-6. NAbC provides a one-to-one quantile function, translating a matrix of all the cells' cdf values to a (unique) correlation/dependence measure matrix, and back again, enabling precision in reverse scenarios and stress testing
+6. NAbC provides a one-to-one quantile function, translating a matrix of all the cells' cumulative distribution function (cdf) values to a (unique) correlation/dependence measure matrix, and back again, enabling precision in reverse scenarios and stress testing, as well as informed and targeted 'what if' analyses.